 With that being said, there are hundreds of probiotic strains available in the market, and different products may need to be administered at a specific time of the day for a reason.
-Take Saccharomyces boulardii for example; this is a strain that can be taken at any point in the day, with or without a meal.
+Take Saccharomyces boulardii for example; this is a strain that can be taken at any point in the day, with or without a meal and alongside antibiotics.
 That’s because it is very robust, so this recommendation might not apply to all probiotic strains.
 To note, most other probiotic supplements should be taken 1-2 hours away from this type of medication.
 Healthcare professionals can read more about Saccharomyces boulardii on the Probiotics Database.

-We often get asked if you can take a probiotic before bed, well, some probiotic supplements that contain prebiotics could also lead to initial bloating and gas, so these products might be best taken before bed.
+We often get asked if you can take a probiotic before bed, well, some probiotic supplements that contain prebiotics could lead to initial bloating and gas, so these products might be best taken before bed.
 To learn more about prebiotics, read our article: What are prebiotics?.

-Although we can get caught up with getting the timing right, and yes, generally you want your probiotics to survive as well as they can, there are other factors which matter more than whether to take probiotics morning or night, or whether we can take probiotics on an empty stomach or not.
-For example, of greater concern would be checking that you have the best specific probiotic supplements tailored to your needs.
+There are other factors that matter more than whether to take probiotics morning or night, or whether we can take probiotics on an empty stomach or not.
+For example, of greater concern would be checking that you have the best specific probiotic supplements for your needs.
 Not all probiotics have the same health benefit as they all have different properties, so it's best to use specific probiotic strains to target specific health conditions.
 Don’t forget to also make sure these strains have lots of clinical trials to back up their efficacy!
 To learn more, read our article: Are all types (strains) of friendly bacteria the same?

 Many gold standard clinical trials involving the use of probiotics don’t specify the time of the day the supplements were administered and it’s not a strictly controlled factor, which indicates that the researchers do not see it as a limitation.
-But, it still brings up the question of "is there a right or wrong time to take probiotics?".
+But, it still brings up the question of "when is the best time to take probiotics?"